MicrosoftDocs/powerbi-docs/articles/powerbi-power-bi-apps-for-mobile-devices.md

 Organizations can use Microsoft Intune to manage devices and applications, including Power BI mobile apps for Android and iOS.

-Microsoft Intune lets organizations with Power BI Pro licenses control items like requiring an access pin, controlling how data is handled by the application, and even encrypting application data when the app isn't in use.
+Microsoft Intune lets organizations control items like requiring an access pin, controlling how data is handled by the application, and even encrypting application data when the app isn't in use.

 Read more about [configuring Power BI mobile apps for Android with Microsoft Intune](powerbi-admin-mobile-intune.md).